Loading

 Jurisdiction Pattern

-2 of 4 warehouse applications approved in Bucks County planned industrial zones (2022-2025)
+High approval rate reported for warehouse applications in Bucks County planned industrial zones — specific comparable cases not documented

 Recent Shifts